-Note: Under federal law, you may not inspect or copy the following records: Psychotherapy notes; information compiled in reasonable anticipation of, or use in, a civil, criminal, or administrative action or proceeding; and protected health information subject to law that prohibits access to protected health information.
+Note: Under federal law, you may not inspect or copy the following records: Psychotherapy notes; information compiled in reasonable anticipation of, or use in, a civil, criminal, or administrative action or proceeding; and PHI subject to law that prohibits access to PHI.
 Depending on the circumstances, a decision to deny access may be reviewable.
 In some, but not all, circumstances, you may have a right to have this decision reviewed.

-Right to request an amendment: You have the right to request an amendment of your protected health information held by a Component Plan if you believe that information is incorrect or incomplete.
-If you request an amendment of your protected health information, your request must be submitted in writing, using the contact information in "Contact information" on page 270, and must set forth a reason(s) to support the proposed amendment.
+Right to request an amendment: You have the right to request an amendment of your PHI held by a Component Plan if you believe that information is incorrect or incomplete.
+If you request an amendment of your PHI, your request must be submitted in writing, using the contact information in "Contact information" on page 295, and must set forth a reason(s) to support the proposed amendment.
 In certain cases, a Component Plan may deny your request for an amendment.

 For example, a Component Plan may deny your request if the information you want to amend is accurate and complete or was not created by such Component Plan.
 If a Component Plan denies your request, you have the right to file a statement of disagreement.
-Your statement of disagreement will be linked with the disputed information, and all future disclosures of the disputed information by such Component Plan will include your statement.
+Your statement of disagreement will be linked with the disputed PHI, and all future disclosures of the disputed information by such Component Plan will include your statement.

-Right to request an accounting: You have the right to request an accounting of certain disclosures Component Plans have made of your protected health information.
-You may request an accounting using the contact information in "Contact information" on page 270.
+Right to request an accounting: You have the right to request an accounting of certain disclosures Component Plans have made of your PHI.
+You may request an accounting using the contact information in "Contact information" on page 295.
 You can request an accounting of disclosures made up to six years prior to the date of your request, except that Component Plans are not required to account for disclosures made prior to April 14, 2003.